avallip443/asl-recognition/README.md

 # ASL Recognition System

 ## Description
 This project is an ASL (American Sign Language) recognition system that processes live video input to identify and display ASL signs in real time.
-Using computer vision and machine learning, the program accurately recognizes all 26 letter gestures and provides real=time predictions.
+Using computer vision and machine learning, the program accurately recognizes all 26 letter gestures and provides real-time predictions.

 ## Table of Contents
 1. [Training Model](#training-model)